-The shipping crate has arrived at its final destination.
+The wooden shipping crate has arrived at its final destination.
 Now your customer can tear off the packaging and start using their new equipment, right?
 Not so fast!
 The final step in your shipment’s journey requires a bit more planning and care than a wrapping paper free-for-all under the Christmas tree.

 Follow these steps for a successful UNpack:

 Do a visual inspection of the entire exterior of the crate.
 Check for any damage, such as puncture holes from a careless forklift operator.
 Document any irregularities with photographs.

 These handy measurement tools can reveal if your shipment suffered shock, excessive tipping, or exposure to moisture on its journey, so you can be on the look-out for damage as you unpack.